-- 5. Add the site layer and parcel layer to your Map Document. - 6.
-Open the GeoProcessing Wizard. - Choose Intersect two layers and click Next - g.
-Choose Intersect two layers and click Fh.
-Select your parcels as the input layer - Select your study site layer as the overlav layer i. - Choose a name and location for the output layer j. - k.
-Click Finish - 1.
-The new layer will be added to the Map Document - 7.
-From the XTools menu, select "Table Operations" and then "Calculate Area, Perimeter, Length, Acres, and Hectares" (follow instructions included with the extension for XTools installation). - e.
-Under "Select layer to measure", select the layer created in the previous step - Under "Desired output units", choose your units (depending on the study site size, try f.
-Miles, Meters, or Feet, for example) - If you do not with to generate a parameter, such as Perimeter, Length, or Hectares, g. deselect it now (leave Area and Hectares selected) - h.
-Hit OK - 8.
-New fields called "Area" and "Hectares" will be created in the attribute table of your new parcel polygon layer with the areas of each polygon calculated in the units you chose (Årea) and in hectares (Hectares).
+- 5. Add the Study-Site Layer and Parcels Layer to your Map Document. - 6.
+Open the GeoProcessing Wizard. - a.
+Choose Intersect two layers and click Next. - b.
+Select your parcels as the input layer. - c.
+Select your Study-Site Layer as the overlay layer. - d.
+Choose a name and location for the output layer. - e.
+Click Finish. - f.
+The new layer will be added to the Map Document. - 7.
+From the XTools menu, select Table Operations and then Calculate Area, Perimeter, Length Acres, and Hectares (follow instructions included with the extension for XTools installation). - a.
+Under Select layer to measure, select the layer created in the previous step. - b.
+Under Desired output units, choose your units (depending on the study site size, try Miles, Meters, or Feet, for example). - c.
+If you do not wish to generate a parameter, such as Perimeter or Length, deselect it now (leave Area and Hectares selected). - d.
+Click OK. - 8.
+New fields called Area and Hectares will be created in the Attribute Table of your new parcel polygon layer with the areas of each polygon calculated in the units you chose (Area) and in hectares (Hectares).